agatav13/pipeline-spotify/README.md

 - Runs the ETL pipeline every day at 09:00 UTC.
 - Can also be triggered manually from the Actions tab.
 - Uses GitHub Secrets for storing credentials (`CLIENT_ID`, `CLIENT_SECRET`, `DATABASE_URL`).
+- Runs linting with `ruff` and tests with `pytest` on every push or pull request.

 ## Database Schema